Cosmetology Exam Florida – Department of Business and Professional Services: Free Practice Test, and Everything You Need to Know

 - And proof that you have completed an approved HIV/Aids course with a duration of at least 4 hours.
 A list of approved providers can be found here.

 You will also need to pay a licensing fee of $63.50.

 To complete your application for a license, you will need an account with the DBPR.
 If you don’t already have an account, you can create one here.

 Once you have completed the application and have uploaded your documents, you will receive your license within 48 hours!.

-The most common reason for not getting your license is failing your written exams: the pass rate in Florida is only 78% for the theory exam and 66% for the clinical exam!
-However, students who use our Cosmetology Exam Preparation Package has a pass rate of 98.5%!
+The most common reason for not getting your license is failing your written exams.
+The pass rate in Florida is only 78% for the theory exam and 66% for the clinical exam!
+However, students who use our Cosmetology Exam Preparation Package have a pass rate of 98.5%!

 Once you have received your authorization notice and candidate number, you will need to head to http://www.PearsonVUE.com.
-You will then be able to book your exams online, or if you prefer, you can call Pearson Vue to arrange your examinations on 1-888-204-6289
+You will then be able to book your exams online.
+If you prefer, you can call Pearson VUE to arrange your examinations on 1-888-204-6289